hudson-and-thames/arbitragelab/docs/source/copula_approach/vine_copula_intro.rst

     :scale: 40 %
     :align: center

-    (Fig 4: C_vine and D-vine tree.
+    Fig 5: C_vine and D-vine tree.
 Picture from Brechmann, E. and Schepsmeier, U., 2013.
 Cdvine:
     Modeling dependence with c-and d-vine copulas in r.
-Journal of statistical software, 52(3), pp.1-27.)
+Journal of statistical software, 52(3), pp.1-27.

 C-vine and D-vine are the most commonly used ones in practice for dependence modeling.
 C-vine due to its star-like structure, is useful when we have a key variable that largely governs the variable interactions